Forthcoming Teacher Training Events 2017-2018

 We have a very high employment rate for our beginner teachers, indeed many have gone on to successful careers within the TKAT Teaching School Alliance.

 *100% employment rate *

 *Excellent support from school Mentors and SCITT central team*

 To provide high quality initial teacher training which prepares our trainees to be outstanding practitioners by ensuring they:

-We offer SCITT, School Direct (Training) and School Direct (Salaried) training courses across our primary and secondary partner schools.
-Please click here for more information about our courses and subjects for 2017-18.
+We offer Core Led, School Direct Training (tuition fee) and School Direct Salaried Training courses across our primary and secondary partner schools.
+Please click here for more information about our courses and subjects.

-This route leads to QTS which qualifies you to teach in England and Wales.
+This route leads to Qualified Teacher Status (QTS) which qualifies you to teach in England and Wales.